kolov/mirador/README.md

 ## Q & A

 ##### What is this needed for?
-Mostly static content, css and enlive templates, I think.
+Mostly static content, enlive templates, css and Javascript, I think.
 Clojurscript seem to have good support for live reload, and code changes usually need more sofisticated scenarios than just reloading.
 ##### The watchers will detect the change and the browser will reload, but how will the reloaded content be up to date?
 It is up to other middleware to update before processing the request - Code changes will be reloaded by ring.middleware.reload/wrap-reload.
 To reload any affected enlive templates on the fly, use [com.akolov.enlive-reload/wrap-enlive-reload](https://github.com/kolov/enlive-reload).
+You could implement a watcher that does some extra work before notifying about the change.
 ##### Why Javascript and not Clojurescript?
 The tiny code snippet needed in the browser can easily be rewritten to anything executable in the browser that fits your enironment/process.